alo9507/JustKeepClicking/content/blog/make-your-first-open-source-pr/index.md

 I learned:

 - Forking prevents clutter and allows maximum access to auxiliary repos without adding contributors to main repo
-- OSS requires stricter communication standards than a work environment
+- OSS requires stricter communication standards than a colocated office environment
 - Contributor License Agreements are often necessary before contributing
 - It's not great to have auto-formatting on when you're working on OSS.
-Auto-formatting on save
+Spacing differences cause way more modified files than you want in a PR.

+<h2>Conclusion</h2>

 I didn't realize how often in the office I rely on proximity to facilitate communication.
 That's an impossibility in OSS and a lot of their strict standards could serve office environments well.